extreal-dev/Extreal.Integration.P2P.WebRTC/README.md

   - Own socket ID is displayed when start
   - 2nd clients can join a group while still joined (multiple client join)
   - Socket IDs of already connected clients and host are displayed when start
-  - Logs are output to the console in the following order when start

-      ```log
-      Error: CreatePeerClient Error Test
-      Error: CreatePeerClient Async Error Test
-      Dummy createPcAsync Start
-      Dummy createPcAsync Finish
-      Error: CreatePeerClient Error Test
-      Error: CreatePeerClient Async Error Test
-      Dummy createPcAsync Start
-      Dummy createPcAsync Finish
-      ...
-      New DataChannel: id=XXXXXXXXXXXXXXXXXXXX label=sample
-      ```

-  - When a client connects, the socket ID of the client is displayed
+  - The socket ID of each connected client is displayed when other clients connect
-  - Logs are output to the console in the following order when another client join

-    ```log
-    Error: CreatePeerClient Error Test
-    Error: CreatePeerClient Async Error Test
-    Dummy createPcAsync Start
-    Dummy createPcAsync Finish
-    New DataChannel: id=XXXXXXXXXXXXXXXXXXXX label=sample
-    Error: CreatePeerClient Error Test
-    Error: CreatePeerClient Async Error Test
-    Dummy createPcAsync Start
-    Dummy createPcAsync Finish
-    ```
+  - Error handling if an error occurs in hooks on connecting
+    - Error test logs are displayed twice in console for each client connection

-  - When a client disconnects, the socket ID of the client is displayed
+  - The socket ID of each disconnected client is displayed when other clients disconnect
+  - Error handling if an error occurs in hooks on disconnecting
+    - Error test logs are displayed twice in console for each client disconnect
   - Ability to return to the group selection screen (leave host)
-  - Logs are output to the console in the following order when other client leave

-    ```log
-    Error: ClosePeerClient Error Test
-    Error: ClosePeerClient Error Test
-    ```

   - Error notification if connection is interrupted (connection interrupted)
   - Error notification if P2P start processing is timed out (P2P start failed)